 Groundwater: The New Frontier

 Water is stored in the cracks of soil, sand and rocks underground called aquifers.
 Prolonged pumping depletes water in soil, causing the soil to sink, collapsing underground water aquifers.
 Once that happens, it is not possible to recharge the aquifer.
-Unlike most Western states, California never has had a state comprehensive system for regulating groundwater until now.
+Unlike most Western states, California never has had a state comprehensive system for regulating groundwater until recently.

-- Local public agencies with water supply, management, and land use obligations will develop a Groundwater Sustainability Plan (GSP) with stakeholder input for approval by the state.
+• Local public agencies with water supply, management and land use obligations will develop a Groundwater Sustainability Plan (GSP) with stakeholder input for approval by the state.

-- There will be less groundwater available in the future.
+• There will be less groundwater available in the future.

-- New technologies should be explored to use water more efficiently.
+• New technologies should be explored to use water more efficiently.

-- The California Chamber of Commerce continues to reach out and inform businesses of the importance to engage in the process.
+• The California Chamber of Commerce continues to reach out and inform businesses of the importance to engage in the process.

 Unlike other states, California did not have a system for regulating groundwater pumping until 2014 when the Sustainable Groundwater Management Act (SGMA) was signed into law.
 Before 2014, management generally had been in the form of plans developed by local agencies that focused primarily on information gathering.
 Overlying landowners, including agricultural users, domestic well owners, and other groundwater users, pumped without having to obtain government approvals.

 SGMA does not mandate groundwater pumping restrictions or require the imposition of groundwater fees, but allows both.
 It’s hard to imagine the basins or sub-basins achieving sustainability without imposing some sort of pumping restrictions or limitations.
-Those subject to paying the fees would be farmers, private well owners, cities, counties, public water systems, local land use planning agencies, environmental groups, the federal government, or tribes, just to name a few.

 In 2015, AB 1390 (Alejo; D-Salinas) and SB 226 (Pavley; D-Agoura Hills) went into effect, streamlining the adjudication process to reduce the burden of groundwater adjudications on both the courts and claimants without altering the law of groundwater rights and without disrupting the SGMA process.

 Basin adjudications occur when a party initiates a lawsuit against all other users in a groundwater basin so that the court can determine the groundwater rights of all parties overlying the basin and whether others may export water from the basin.
 Prior to the legislation, adjudications often took decades to resolve, which prompted the legislation because the basins must reach sustainability 20 years after the GSP is adopted.
 If the planning process becomes too burdensome or the local planning agencies cannot agree, it is likely that there will be a movement to adjudicate the basin.
 As of 2019, 20 applications for adjudication have been submitted.

 Impact on Business